tesshucom/jpsonic/README.md

 Since v110.2.0, conversion for Romanized Japanese has been supported to make it easier for non-native Japanese people to handle Japanese.
 And it is also possible to bypass Japanese processing and use it like a general Subdonic server.

-Docker Image is <a href="https://hub.docker.com/r/jpsonic/jpsonic">jpsonic/jpsonic</a>.

 Usage
 -----

- - The basic installation procedure is almost the same as [Airsonic](https://airsonic.github.io/docs/).
- - Wiki has an instruction [Installation](https://github.com/jpsonic/jpsonic/wiki/Installation) / [Requirements](https://github.com/jpsonic/jpsonic/wiki/Requirements) for Jpsonic.
+ - Wiki has an instruction [Installation](https://github.com/jpsonic/jpsonic/wiki/Installation) / [Requirements ‐ Memory configuration](https://github.com/jpsonic/jpsonic/wiki/Requirements-%E2%80%90-Memory-configuration) for Jpsonic.
+ - Docker Image is <a href="https://hub.docker.com/r/jpsonic/jpsonic">jpsonic/jpsonic</a>.
  - A more detailed specification description can be found at the [author's site](https://tesshu.com/category/spec).

 Features